-Racial tension, identity politics and political activism are full frontal this June.
+Racial tension, identity politics and political activism are full frontal this June in Welcome To Braggsville

-Book-It Repertory Theatre presents a world premiere stage adaption of T. Geronimo Johnson’s national bestseller “Welcome to Braggsville.”
+Book-It Repertory Theatre presents a world premiere stage adaption of T. Geronimo Johnson’s national bestseller Braggsville.

 When four freshman students enter a discussion circle at UC Berkeley, little do they know that their conversations and actions would spark a media storm of racial controversy and injustice.